microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/user-get-mailboxsettings.md

 ---

 #### <a name="response"></a>Resposta
-A resposta inclui apenas as configurações de [finalidade do usuário](../resources/userpurpose.md) .
+A resposta inclui apenas as [configurações de finalidade](../resources/userpurpose.md) do usuário.

 <!-- {
   "blockType": "response",